SOS598-RDM/airbnb-san-francisco/assignment.md

 3. knit Rmd to md
 4. push output of knit (md and all supporting files) to GitHub

-Be sure to view the output on GitHub to be sure that the output is as you expect (text, figures, and code are displayed).
+View the output on GitHub to be sure that the output is as you expect (e.g., text, figures, and code are displayed without broken links).